sarequi/Bowerbird-ID/README.md

 Several birds were already identified with uniquely coloured leg bands.
 However, identifying the birds on video through the leg bands is time-consuming and can be cumbersome due to physical occlusions.
 Furthermore, a significant number of birds, predominantly females, remain unbanded, making it difficult to track their behaviour and interactions over time.
 Automated identification of individual birds would ease the research of their behaviour.

 The project aims to automate the identification of individual bowerbirds using machine learning.
-A ResNet-type algorithm was trained to classify 16 birds on a rich dataset of video frames from 2018, and achieved a performance of 0.9877 mAP.
-While the scope of this project is to identify and classify birds only within the 16 classes, this model could ultimately be able to create new categories for unbanded birds.
+A ResNet-type algorithm was trained to classify 16 birds on a rich dataset of video frames from 2018 and achieved a performance of 0.9877 mAP.
+While this project's scope is to identify and classify birds only within the 16 classes, this model could ultimately create new categories for unbanded birds.

 This documentation covers:
 * Required environment and dependencies